- This event has passed.

 – Nobody is left behind.

-This weekend is a rare opportunity to explore different methods which cultivate this precious motivation.
+This weekend is a rare opportunity to explore different methods which cultivate this precious motivation of great compassion.

 This retreat will be a combination of teachings, meditations, and discussions.
 You will also have an opportunity to request advice about your practice.
 The retreat is suitable for beginners as well as the more experienced students who aim to deepen their meditation experience.